glenngijsberts/jackies-frontend/README.md

 * Fix the ESLint warnings
 * More visuals for recognition of products
-* Feature to add products with Firebase realtime database..
-Almost done
+* ~~Feature to add products with Firebase realtime database..
+Almost done~~
+* Add ingredients by enter instead of space
 * ~~Turn on/off products dynamically~~
 * Authentication with Firebase to control the application
 * Make categories dynamic